lfrestrepog/if-docs/docs/intro.md

 ## Project Structure

 The **IF source code** can be found in the [IF Github repository](https://github.com/Green-Software-Foundation/if).
-The code there covers the framework, which includes all the infrastructure for reading and writing input and output yamls, invoking models, running the command line tool and associated helper functions.
-However, it does not include the actual models themselves.
-Part of the IF design philosophy is that all models should be plugins, so that the IF is as composable and configurable as possible.
-Therefore, to use IF, you have to either create your own models or find some prebuilt ones and install them yourself.
-This also implies that you take responsibility for the models you choose to install.
+The code there covers the framework, which includes all the infrastructure for reading and writing input and output yamls, invoking plugins, running the command line tool and associated helper functions.
+However, it does not include the actual plugins themselves.
+Part of the IF design philosophy is that all plugins should be plugins, so that the IF is as composable and configurable as possible.
+Therefore, to use IF, you have to either create your own plugins or find some prebuilt ones and install them yourself.
+This also implies that you take responsibility for the plugins you choose to install.

-We do provide a **standard library of models** built and maintained by the IF core team.
+We do provide a **standard library of plugins** built and maintained by the IF core team.
 These can be found in the [`if-models` Github repository](https://github.com/Green-Software-Foundation/if-models).
 You can install these into `if` by running `npm install https://github.com/Green-Software-Foundation/if-models` from the `if` project directory.

-There is also a second repository for **models we expect community members to maintain**.
+There is also a second repository for **plugins we expect community members to maintain**.
 These can be found in the [`if-unofficial-models` Github repository](https://github.com/Green-Software-Foundation/if-unofficial-models).
 You can install these into `if` by running `npm install https://github.com/Green-Software-Foundation/if-unofficial-models` from the `if` project directory.

 Finally, the **source code for this documentation** website is available at the [`if-docs` Github repository](https://github.com/Green-Software-Foundation/if-docs).